ARM-software/arm-trusted-firmware/docs/getting_started/build-options.rst

    partitioning in EL3, however.
 Platform initialisation code should configure and use partitions in EL3 as required.
 This option defaults to ``0``.

+-  ``ENABLE_MPMM``: Boolean option to enable support for the Maximum Power Mitigation Mechanism supported by certain Arm cores, which allows the SoC firmware to detect and limit high activity events to assist in SoC processor power domain dynamic power budgeting and limit the triggering of whole-rail (i.e. clock chopping) responses to overcurrent conditions.
+Defaults to ``0``.

+-  ``ENABLE_MPMM_FCONF``: Enables configuration of MPMM through FCONF, which allows platforms with cores supporting MPMM to describe them via the ``HW_CONFIG`` device tree blob.
+Default is 0.

 -  ``ENABLE_PIE``: Boolean option to enable Position Independent Executable(PIE)
    support within generic code in TF-A. This option is currently only supported in BL2_AT_EL3, BL31, and BL32 (TSP) for AARCH64 binaries, and in BL32